kyleschmitz/dotnetwpg/Class12/README.md

-# Class 11 - October 18, 2018
+# Class 12 - October 22, 2018

 ## Agenda

-* Learn about Object Oriented Programming.
+* Finishing notes from last class
   * https://drive.google.com/open?id=1WWaD-diUf0WxzH2jM3qIRMqavHi2SBR1r-Epdqlz6Gs
+* Time in class to work on the question below.

 ## Examples from class
-  * (Not yet posted)
+  * (Not posted yet)

 Next class will be further learning about **Object Oriented Programming**

-## Homework
+## In-class Question

-Complete the following assignment.
-We will be reviewing this in class on Monday:

 1) Create a class called Book that stores information for each book in a library.
 The class should contain the following information: